2025 Yukon general election: Electoral reform plebiscite

 Following the final report from the citizen's assembly on electoral reform, the territorial government announced on September 19, 2024, that a plebiscite on adopting instant-runoff voting will be held simultaneously with the 2025 general election.
-The opposition Yukon Party reiterated its stance that changes to Yukon's electoral system should have to go through a referendum, while expressing its preference for plurality voting.
+The opposition Yukon Party reiterated its stance that changes to Yukon's electoral system should have to go through a referendum, while expressing its preference for First-past-the-post voting.
 The Yukon NDP is for the plebiscite while the Yukon Liberal Party is neutral on the matter.

 According to preliminary results, the plebiscite recorded a majority in favour of switching to ranked-choice voting, with 56.18% in favour and 43.82% opposed.
+Despite the results of the plebiscite, the Yukon Party government has refused to change from the current FPTP system.